Senegal: Sahelian Specialties with a French Twist – Birding Tour

 Trip Considerations

 PHYSICAL DIFFICULTY: Easy to Moderate.
-Almost all the birding is done from easy roads or tracks, and almost all of these are flat.
+All the birding is done from easy roads or tracks, and almost all of these are flat.
+The toughest aspect of the tour is the intense heat making even short walks, on flat ground, seem a lot harder than in cooler temperatures.

 CLIMATE: Hot and sunny for most of the trip, with only a low chance of rain at this time of year.
 In general, the temperatures are likely to vary between lows of around 68°F/20°C at night to highs of up to 100°F/38°C in the daytime.
 There are sometimes some cooling winds coming in from the north at this time, and the coastal temperatures will be slightly cooler.
 Shielding from the sun is important on this tour, and so a good, wide-brimmed hat is recommended.

-WHEN TO GO: Senegal is generally best visited during the northern wintertime when many migrants from the palearctic are present, and the temperatures are lower than later in the year.
-In general, the January to mid-March period is best for this tour.
+WHEN TO GO: Senegal is generally best visited during the northern wintertime when many migrants from the Palearctic are present, the Scissort-tailed Kite roost is active, and the temperatures are lower than later in the year.
+In general, the late November to February period is best for this tour.

 Other Information